Tips for Making Great 3D Models with DroneDeploy

-Flying with DroneDeploy Enhance 3D:
+Flying with DroneDeploy Enhanced 3D:

 Best Practice to Capture Oblique Image